The Bake Sale

 Awards will be presented at 3 p.m.
-Prizes include gift certificates to local businesses and prize baskets.
+Prizes include gift certificates to local businesses and goodie baskets.
 In addition, the best student pie will win a grand prize.

 What Do I Do?

-- No frozen or warm pies please.
-Pies must be appropriately cooled for ease of cutting and distribution.
+- No frozen or warm pies, please.
+Pies must be ready for cutting and distribution.

 - If you would like to pre-package your pie for the Bake Sale, you can pick up containers at the farm prior to the festival.
 This would be greatly appreciated!